Michigan's Elections System Structure Overview

 Boards of County Canvassers: Each of the 83 Boards of County Canvassers is currently composed of two Republican members and two Democratic members.
 The Board members are responsible for canvassing the votes cast within the county they serve.
 The Board members certify elections for local, countywide and district offices that are wholly contained within the county they serve.
 The Board members are also responsible for inspecting the county's ballot containers every four years.

 City and Township Clerks: City and township clerks maintain the registration records for their respective jurisdictions and are responsible for administering all federal, state, county and local elections.
-Approximately 792 city and township clerks currently have direct on-line access to Michigan's Qualified Voter File system.
+Many city and township clerks have direct online access to Michigan's Qualified Voter File system.
 The remaining clerks share the QVF resources available on the county level.

 City and Township Election Commissions: A City Election Commission is composed of the city clerk, the city attorney and the city assessor unless otherwise provided by charter.
 In a general law township, the Township Election Commission is composed of the township clerk, the township supervisor and the township treasurer.
 In a charter township, the Township Election Commission is composed of the township clerk and two township trustees.
 City and Township Election Commission members are responsible for establishing precincts, assessing voting equipment needs, providing election supplies (including ballots), appointing precinct inspectors and carrying out other election related duties for their respective jurisdictions.

 City and Township Boards of Canvassers: City and Township Boards of Canvassers, where established, are currently composed of two Republican members and two Democratic members.
 The Board members are responsible for canvassing elections conducted by the local jurisdiction.